Artist’s Statement:

 Now, having lived in the highly urban environments of New York, Toronto, and Montreal, she is acutely aware of the struggle to transition from our industrial age cities into new, greener, environmentally sustainable spaces.
 Her artistic practice focuses on this transition.
 It is deeply rooted in her awareness of landscape disruption, resource extraction, and ecological loss.

 As a visual artist, she captures these transitions using floral portraits as a universal metaphor.
-Adding photography to her artist’s toolkit, she photographs the beauty of a fragile structure often overlooked.
+Adding different cameras to her artist’s toolkit, she photographs the beauty of a fragile structure often overlooked.
 She pushes a visual narrative with a hidden aesthetic, an ephemeral, temporal state, revealed before the image and its traces disappear.
 She provides the viewer with a different level of awareness, capturing an unintentional beauty, still vibrant and compelling, before it expires.
 This unvarnished truth is a reminder of the earthly nature of life.

 Life metamorphosis also applies to her exploration of The Built Environment where her photography focuses on the transitional stages of monumental architectural construction sites in cities.
 The transformation of the urban landscape is relentless.
 From deep excavation to a finished, accomplished, architectural structure, she looks at these spaces through a different lens, recognizing that each site has own agenda of change.